andreamartz/sb-42-Snack-or-Booze/conceptual.md

 - What are some of the problems that hooks were designed to solve?
 A: Class-based components are fraught with problems and inconveniences.
 They work, but functional components are much nicer, because they can use hooks to solve a lot of the problems with class-based components.
 1. Putting all pieces of state in one place (as in a class-based component) is clunky.
 With the useState hook, we can have many pieces of state and update them separately, which allows more modularity.

+Problems hooks were designed to solve:
+1. **Event handlers and instance methods don't naturally play nicely together.**  setState works fine when used in a callback function for an event handler on an element, but doing it this way is not ideal, because a new function will be created every time the component is rendered.
+However, if we try to pull that function out into an instance method and call it in the event handler using `this.methodName`, we run into another problem.
+In the event handler, we lose the context of `this` _unless_ we fix this problem in the constructor by binding the value of `this` (referring to an instance of the component) to a copy of that instance method.
+Then, we call the bound method in the event handler.
+This approach is complicated and clunky, but it's necessary with class components.

+2. **There are a lot of lifecycle methods, and they all run at different times in the component lifecycle.** In a functional component, there is a single hook (useEffect) that can serve the same purpose as all of the lifecycle methods.

+3. **There is no good way to share code/logic between lifecycle methods on a component.** Hooks take care of this in functional components.

+4. **There is no good way to share logic/functionality among class components.** Class components rely on `this.state` and `this.props`, and those can't be moved into a separate function easily.

+4. Putting all pieces of state in one place (as in a class-based component) is clunky.
+It also means that we have to be very careful with how we name the pieces of state.
+The names should be universal enough to work with many use cases, but not so abstract as to be confusing.
+With the useState hook, we can have many pieces of state and name and update them separately, which allows for more flexibility and modularity.